feranmiabiodun/feranmiabiodun/README.md

 ### About Me

-I am a Data Scientist with a diverse background.
-In my earlier career, I delved into the world of arts and creativity through lighting design, working with renowned afrobeat artists.
-Now, my passion is all about data, AI, and solving complex problems.
-I'm dedicated to learning, collaborating, and making a notable impact.
+I am a Data Scientist with a diverse background, transitioning from the world of arts and creativity to the realm of data science.
+My passion lies in data, AI, and solving complex problems.
+I am dedicated to collaborating and making a significant impact in the field of data science.

 ### Projects